skiss10/ably-multiplayer-chatgpt/README.md

-# Multiplayer Chat App with OpenAI, Next.js, Ably, and Vercel
+# Group Chat App with OpenAI, Next.js, Ably, and Vercel

 https://next-js-chat-app.vercel.app/

 This is a demo of building a chat application with [Next.js](https://nextjs.org/) using Ably as the messaging platform.
-In addition to the chat functionality, this app incorporates OpenAI to enhance user experience and provide AI-powered chat assistance.
+In addition to the chat functionality, this app incorporates OpenAI's completion API to enhance user experience and provide AI-powered chat assistance.

 You'll learn how to -
 * Create a brand new Next.js application